Wingham Brush twilight tour

 Book now

-Also known as ‘The Brush’, this nature reserve is a significant roosting and maternity site for the vulnerable grey-headed flying fox.
+Join our NPWS guide at ‘The Brush’.
+This nature reserve is a significant roosting and maternity site for the vulnerable grey-headed flying fox.
 Learn about this mysterious mammal as you explore the tree canopy by torchlight.
 You’ll discover what they eat, where they sleep and how they live in this incredibly diverse environment.

 This family-friendly twilight adventure is fun for all ages.
 It’s a great opportunity to spot fruit pigeons, bowerbirds and bats from under the canopy of Wingham Brush.
 You'll be amazed at what you can discover in the landscape with a little help from your guides.